History

 UNSW through the decades

 Our history tells the story of a University forged by a commitment to discovery, creativity and challenging the status quo.
-We chronicle milestones from UNSW’s earliest foundations in 1949, and celebrate trailblazers such as our first international student in 1950, our first female graduate in 1952, and Australia’s first Indigenous law graduate in 1976 — to name just a few.
+We chronicle milestones from UNSW’s earliest foundations in 1949, and celebrate trailblazers such as our first international student, opens in a new window in 1950, our first female graduate, opens in a new window in 1952, and Australia’s first Indigenous law graduate, opens in a new window in 1976 — to name just a few.

 Our University has since been shaped by the addition of new schools, centres and institutes, by changes to the physical campus and strategic planning processes.
 Today UNSW is building a legacy of transformative and positive impact.